mareframe/mareframe.github.io/vat_documentation/markdown/vat_diagnostic.md

 - Present diet information.
 For vertebrates, the units are number eaten per second and for invertebrates, the units are mg N/m3 eaten per second
 - Present aggregated plots of vertebrates and invertebrates

-To start the application, click a tab, e.g. **Functional Groups**, **Spatial Plots**, etc. Then select the functional group you are interested.
+To start the application, click a tab, e.g. **Spatial Plots**, etc. Then select the functional group you are interested.
 Some plots have tabs on the left side of the page which can be clicked (e.g. the Interactive Plots tab).